deepset-ai/haystack-tutorials/markdowns/19_Text_to_Image_search_pipeline_with_MultiModal_Retriever.md

 document_store.write_documents(images)
 ```

+You have successfully stored your images in the DocumentStore.

 # Initializing the Retriever

-Retrievers sift through all the images and return only those that are relevant based on the input query.
-Here we are using the [OpenAI CLIP model](https://github.com/openai/CLIP/blob/main/model-card.md) to embed images.
+Retrievers sift through all the images and return only those that are relevant to the query.
+To run a search on images, you'll use the MultiModalRetriever with the [OpenAI CLIP model](https://github.com/openai/CLIP/blob/main/model-card.md).

 For more details on supported modalities, see [MultiModalRetriever](https://docs.haystack.deepset.ai/docs/retriever#multimodal-retrieval).

+Before adding the Retriever to your pipeline, let's configure its parameters

 ```python